ayonli/ipqueue/README.md

 ## API

-There are very few API in this package, it's designed to be as simple as possible, but brings the most powerful queue-lock function cross processes into NodeJS.
+There are very few API in this package, it's designed to be as simple as possible, but brings the most powerful task queue functionality across processes into NodeJS.

-- `CPQueue.connect(name: string, timeout?: number): CPQueue.Client>`
+- `connectQueue(name: string, timeout?: number): Queue`
-    Opens connection to a cross-process queue server and returns a client instance.
+    Opens connection to the queue server and returns a client instance.
     - `name` A unique name to distinguish potential queues on the same machine.
-    - `timeout` Sets both connection timeout and max lock time, meaning if you don't call `next()` in a task (or the process fails to call it, i.e. exits unexpected), the next task will be run anyway when timeout.
+    - `timeout` Sets both connection timeout and max lock time, meaning if you don't call `next()` in a task (or the process fails to call it, i.e. exited unexpected), the next task will be run anyway when timeout.
 The default value is `5000` ms.

-- `queue.connected: boolean` Returns `true` if the queue is connected to the server, `false` otherwise.
+- `queue.connected: boolean` Returns `true` if the queue is connected to the server, `false` the otherwise.
 - `queue.disconnect(): void` Closes connection to the queue server.
-- `queue.push(task: (next: () => void) => void): this` Pushes
+- `queue.push(task: (next: () => void) => void): this` Pushes a task into the
-    a task into the queue, the program will send a request to the server acquiring for a lock, and wait until the lock has been acquired, run the task automatically.
+    queue.
+The program will send a request to the server acquiring for a lock, and wait until the lock has been acquired, run the task automatically.
     - `next` Once the job is done, this callback function should be and must be called.
-- `queue.getLength(): Promise<number>` Gets the real queue length from the server.
+- `queue.getLength(): Promise<number>` Gets the length of remaining tasks in the queue.
 - `queue.onError(handler: (err: Error) => void): this` Binds an error handler to catch errors whenever occurred.

-## What Can't CP-Queue Do?
+## What Can't IPQueue Do?

-- IPChannel requires all processes run with the same entry file, it won't work with multi-entry applications.
+- IPQueue requires all processes run with the same entry file, it won't work with multi-entry applications.
-- IPChannel only supports communications on the same machine, it's not designed for network communications with remote services.

 ## Tip

-Powered by [open-channel](https://github.com/hyurl/open-channel), CP-Queue can work under [PM2](https://pm2.io) supervision even doesn't have access to the master process.
+Powered by [open-channel](https://github.com/hyurl/open-channel), IPQueue can work under [PM2](https://pm2.io) supervision even doesn't have access to the master process.